Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Abstract

 \section{Abstract}

-We propose here to garnish the folklore of function spaces on Lipschitz domains.
+We aim to contribute to the folklore of function spaces on Lipschitz domains.
 We prove the boundedness of the trace operator for homogeneous Sobolev and Besov spaces on a special Lipschitz domain with sharp regularity.
-In order to obtain such a result, we also provide appropriate definitions and properties so that our construction of homogeneous of Sobolev and Besov spaces on special Lipschitz domains, and their boundary, that are suitable for the treatment of non-linear partial differential equations and boundary value problems.
-The trace theorem for homogeneous Sobolev and Besov spaces on special Lipschitz domains occurs in range $s\in(\frac{1}{p},1+\frac{1}{p})$.
-While the case of inhomogeneous Sobolev and Besov spaces is very common and well known, the case of homogeneous function spaces seems to be new.
-This paper uses and improves several arguments exposed by the author in a previous paper for function spaces on the whole and the half-space.
+To achieve this, we provide appropriate definitions and properties, ensuring our construction of these spaces is suitable for non-linear partial differential equations and boundary value problems.
+The trace theorem holds with the sharp range $s \in (\frac{1}{p}, 1 + \frac{1}{p})$.
+While the case of inhomogeneous function spaces is well-known, the case of homogeneous function spaces appears to be new, even for a smooth half-space.
+We refine several arguments from a previous paper on function spaces on the half-space and include a treatment for the endpoint cases $p=1$ and $p=+\infty$.

 \addtocontents{toc}{ }